Linnovel/Linnovel/README.md

-- 👋 Hi, I’m @Linnovel
-- 👀 I’m interested in Programing and learning, working with others, and learning something new every day.
-- 🌱 I’m currently studying Programing FullStack at @4geeksAcademy
+- 👋Hi.
+I'm Luis Linares a passionate developer and former student from 4GeeksAcademy.
+I want to collaborate with anybody who is willing to keep learning and working hard every day to be the person of the future we wish we became.
 - 📫  [Follow me on Twitter] (https://twitter.com/Linnovel_Dev)
+- 📫 Email: luislinnovel@gmail.com

                                                       Currently, this is me